International Court of Justice: Composition

+To insure impartiality, Article 16 of the Charter requires independence from their national governments or other interested parties, stating, "No member of the Court may exercise any political or administrative function, or engage in any other occupation of a professional nature."
+In addition, Article 17 requires that judges do not show any prior biases on cases before them, specifically, "No member may participate in the decision of any case in which he has previously taken part as agent, counsel, or advocate for one of the parties, or as a member of a national or international court, or of a commission of enquiry, or in any other capacity."

 Judges of the International Court of Justice are entitled to the style of His/Her Excellency.
 Judges are not able to hold any other post or act as counsel.
 In practice, members of the court have their own interpretation of these rules and many have chosen to remain involved in outside arbitration and hold professional posts as long as there is no conflict of interest.
 Former judge Bruno Simma and current judge Georg Nolte have acknowledged that moonlighting should be restricted.

 A judge can be dismissed only by a unanimous vote of the other members of the court.
 Despite these provisions, the independence of ICJ judges has been questioned.
 For example, during the Nicaragua case, the United States issued a communiqué suggesting that it could not present sensitive material to the court because of the presence of judges from the Soviet bloc.

 Judges may deliver joint judgments or give their own separate opinions.
 Decisions and advisory opinions are by majority, and, in the event of an equal division, the president's vote becomes decisive, which occurred in the Legality of the Use by a State of Nuclear Weapons in Armed Conflict (Opinion requested by WHO), [1996] ICJ Reports 66.
 Judges may also deliver separate dissenting opinions.

 In its 77 years of history, only five women have been elected to the Court, with former UN Special Rapporteur Philip Alston calling for states to take seriously questions of representation in the bench.

+In 2023, judges elected to take office from 2024 did not include a Russian member, so for the first time, from 2024 there will be no member from the Commonwealth of Independent States.
+This is also the first time that Russia would not have a judge on the ICJ, even going back to its predecessor, the Soviet Union.